-Context is everything
+Why context is everything

-This means that competence is dependent on context, something James Clear emphasizes in his book Atomic Habits.
+Competence is dependent on context, something James Clear emphasizes in his book Atomic Habits.

 How to build context into your recruitment process

 It’s helpful to divide the requirements into two components.
 The first is the skills that are specific to the role itself and would likely be required in any context.
-In other words, what does the person in the role need to achieve?
+In other words, what does the person in the position need to achieve?

 The second component is the skills that are unique to your context.
 In other words, how do you expect the person to approach their role?
 This can include cultural aspects, attitude, behavior, and so on.